shree-rajput/delta-demo/README.md

 # delta-demo
-this is a demo for git and ithub class
+this is a demo for git and github class.